paleru/What-should-we-eat/README.md

 Work in progress.

-NOTE: The application is currently hosted on render's free tier, leading to slower load times.
-It will also be paused in the case of prolonged inactivity, meaning it will usually take up to a minute to get it startet when the link is visited for the first time in a while.
+NOTE: The application is currently hosted on render's free tier, meaning it will usually take up to a minute to get it started when the site hasn't been visited in a couple of hours.
+It can also slightly impact performance when using the site.

 View website hosted on render here: https://what-should-we-eat.onrender.com/